 See how wearing a seat belt can save you from potentially fatal consequences.

 Motor vehicles today are equipped with more safety features than ever before.
-Our cars have tire pressure monitoring systems, back-up cameras and automatic gear transitions.
-But, while excellent, none of these are as critical to passenger safety as the modest and all essential seat belts.
+Our cars have tire pressure monitoring systems, backup cameras, and automatic gear transitions.
+But, while excellent, none of these areas are as critical to passenger safety as the modest and all essential seat belts.

 Findings by the CDC suggest that seat belts can reduce the risk of injuries or death by about half.
 In fact, according to the National Highway Traffic Safety Administration (NHTSA), seat belts save more than 15,000 lives in the US every year.

 It is a very simple thing… Seat Belts Save Lives.

 Unfortunately, many drivers and co-passengers choose to ignore this simple and effective injury-prevention device and put themselves at risk of trauma or even death.